The person at the center of this case

 Start here

-What was the significance of the Pat O'Brien's postcard, Texas book, and Texas map found in the vehicle?
-Did Kelley intend to travel to Texas?
+What is the significance of the Pat O'Brien's postcard, Texas book, and Texas map found in the vehicle?
+Were these items Kelley's or left by someone else?

-On May 20, 1981, Dale Eugene Kelley, a 19-year-old American River College student and football player, left Sacramento, California in his orange 1976 Toyota Celica headed to Los Angeles to visit his girlfriend—but never arrived.
-Two weeks later, his abandoned vehicle was discovered in New Orleans, Louisiana, containing a Pat O'Brien's postcard, a Texas book, and a Texas map, suggesting he may have traveled far from his stated destination.
-After more than 40 years, Kelley's whereabouts remain unknown, and investigators seek information about his movements between Sacramento and New Orleans.
+On May 20, 1981, Dale Eugene Kelley, a 20-year-old American River College student and football player, disappeared while driving his orange 1976 Toyota Celica from Sacramento to Los Angeles to visit his girlfriend.
+Two weeks later, his abandoned vehicle was discovered in New Orleans, Louisiana, containing a Pat O'Brien's postcard, a Texas book, and a Texas map—suggesting he may have traveled far from his stated destination.
+Kelley has never been found, and the circumstances of his disappearance remain unexplained after more than four decades.

 Try asking